 Here are a few other certifications that are commonly listed in ethical hacker job postings:

 ☑️ GIAC Web Application Penetration Tester (GWAPT)

 WHAT TRAINING CAN HELP YOU BECOME AN ETHICAL HACKER?

 There are plenty of programs that can help you develop the skills needed to become an ethical hacker.

-Some positions call for a 4-year degree in computer science or a related field.
+Some positions call for a four-year degree in computer science or a related field.
 But that's not always a firm requirement.

 A short college-level cybersecurity course can help you get a solid grounding in security best practices as well as ethical hacking tools and techniques.